Tours of Scotland Suggestions

-Helping you make the most out of your tour
+Helping you make the most out of your Scottish tour

-To help create your perfect tour, we have put together some examples of tours of Scotland and what is possible in a given time frame – anything from an action packed one day tour to a dream five day tour of Scotland.
+To help create your perfect tour, we have put together some examples of tours of Scotland and what is possible in a given time frame – anything from an action-packed day trip to a dream 5 day tour of Scotland.
 The following examples start from our base in Edinburgh but we will happily start your tour from anywhere in Scotland.
 Remember the examples detailed below are only suggestions.
-There are no limitations to how long your tour lasts, you can do what you want to do and see what you want to see at your own pace.
+There are no limitations to how long your tour lasts.
+You can do what you want to do and see what you want to see at your own pace.

 On day 1 of this tour, we make our first stops in historic Stirling – scene of the most important battles of the 13th and 14th century Wars of Independence.
 Heading north through the Trossach hills, we visit Balquhidder churchyard, final resting place of the great 17th century folk hero Rob Roy MacGregor.
 We then stop off for lunch at the quirky Drover’s Inn, first opened in 1705 and still going strong today.
 After lunch we take in a view of the northern reaches of Loch Lomond before heading over the Arrochar Alps to Inveraray on the shores of Loch Fyne.
 Next we visit the mysterious remains of Dunadd – coronation site of Scots kings of Dalriada between the 7th and 9th centuries.
 We continue north through Kilmartin Glen with its ancient standing stone circles, henges and burial cists to our overnight stay in Oban, the seafood capital of Scotland.